Settings

 You lack all the foundational habits and are just used things working out naturally.
 There are zero consequences, only positive outcomes despite doing the bare minimum.
 And then it all goes to shit.

-• pram 9 months ago
+• pram a year ago

 In my teens I was in an IRC community full of various hacker/script kiddie miscreants.
 Some of these people I would call actual geniuses.